JonahPlusPlus/shopify_challenge/README.md

 If you have an issue with RAM usage, just run **`kill 1`** in the shell and reload the page.

+If none of that works, just try **`busybox reboot`** and select `busybox.out` from the list of commands, or just give it 5-10 minutes for replit.com to fix itself (yeah, had an issue once where it just resolved itself with time)

 ### Instructions on how to use the site

 There are three pages for interacting with the site: Shopping ("/"), Inventory ("/inventory") and Backlog ("/backlog")